Grab Holdings

-Grab Holdings Inc., commonly known as Grab, is a Singaporean multinational technology company.
-It is the developer of the Grab super-app, which provides users with transportation, food delivery and digital payments services via a mobile app.
-Grab currently operates in Singapore, Malaysia, Cambodia, Indonesia, Myanmar, the Philippines, Thailand and Vietnam.
-It is Southeast Asia's first decacorn, and the biggest technology startup in the region.
+Grab Holdings Inc. is a Singaporean multinational technology company headquartered in One-North, Singapore.
+It is the developer of a super-app for ride-hailing, food delivery, and digital payment services on mobile devices.
+It operates in Singapore, Malaysia, Cambodia, Indonesia, Myanmar, the Philippines, Thailand, and Vietnam.

-Founded by Anthony Tan and Tan Hooi Ling in 2012 as the MyTeksi app based in Kuala Lumpur, Malaysia, it expanded the next year as GrabTaxi.
-It has since expanded into other services, following the super-app model.
-In 2014, it moved its headquarters to Singapore and rebranded as "Grab".
+The company was founded as MyTeksi by Anthony Tan and Tan Hooi Ling in 2012 to make taxi rides safer in Malaysia.
+By 2016, it was rebranded as Grab with an expansion of partnerships in Southeast Asia that coincided with the development of products for couriers.

+Grab is Southeast Asia's first decacorn and the biggest technology startup in the region.
+It became publicly traded on the NASDAQ in 2021, following the largest SPAC merger at the time.
+In 2023, Fast Company listed Grab amongst the most innovative companies in the Asia-Pacific region.

 History

 Founding and expansion

-The idea of creating a taxi-booking mobile app for Southeast Asia, similar to those being pioneered in the US, first came from Anthony Tan (陈炳耀, Chen Bingyao) while he was at Harvard Business School.
-Motivated to make taxi rides safer in Malaysia, Tan launched the "My Teksi" app in Malaysia in 2012 together with Tan Hooi Ling, another Harvard graduate.
-MyTeksi was started with an initial grant of US$25,000 from Harvard Business School and Anthony Tan's personal capital.
+The idea of creating a taxi-booking mobile app for Southeast Asia came from Anthony Tan (陈炳耀, Chen Bingyao) while he was at Harvard Business School.
+He launched the MyTeksi app in Malaysia in 2012 together with Tan Hooi Ling, another Harvard graduate.
+MyTeksi was started with an initial grant of US$25,000 from Harvard Business School and Tan's personal capital.

 GrabTaxi expanded to the Philippines in August 2013, and to Singapore and Thailand in October of the same year.
-In 2014, Grab in partnership with HDT Holdings, introduced 100 BYD e6 electric taxis in Singapore to form the biggest e-taxi fleet in Southeast Asia.
 In 2014, GrabTaxi further continued its growth and expansion to new countries: first launching in Ho Chi Minh City, Vietnam, in February, and Jakarta in Indonesia in June.
 In November 2014, GrabTaxi launched its first GrabBike service in Ho Chi Minh City as a trial service.

 By 2015, GrabBike's motorcycle service rides had spread throughout Vietnam and Indonesia.
-GrabBike also provides medical insurance for their passengers and drivers.
-In February 2015, the company launched GrabCar+ (a service that provides a fleet of higher-end cars) in the Philippines.
-In November 2015, Grab launched GrabExpress courier service.
+In February 2015, the company launched GrabCar+ in the Philippines.
+In November 2015, Grab launched its GrabExpress courier service.